 INCLUSION & DIVERSITY

 Changing demographics in the State of Minnesota means that the next generation of technical students will need to be more diverse than ever before if we want to meet the workforce needs of employers.

 In addition to the money being raised for scholarships, Dunwoody is looking to invest in initiatives that attract more women students and students of color to the College–and, most importantly, help them succeed when they get here.
 At Dunwoody, these initiatives are:

-- Youth Career Awareness Program, which helps high school juniors and seniors from under-represented backgrounds prepare for college-level studies and explore technical careers.
+Pathways to Careeers Program, which helps high school juniors and seniors from under-represented backgrounds prepare for college-level studies and explore technical careers.
 Students participate in a summer program and monthly workshops and mentoring during the school year.
-YCAP students who choose to attend Dunwoody also receive a scholarship of up to $10,000/year for two years.
+P2C students who choose to attend Dunwoody also receive a scholarship of up to $10,000/year for two years.